leon-ai/leon/.github/CONTRIBUTING.md

 ## Donate

-You can also contribute by [buying me a fruit juice](https://donate.getleon.ai).
+You can also contribute by [sponsoring Leon](https://sponsor.getleon.ai).

 ## Spread the Word